CWH Straddle Strategy

 CWH thesis for this straddle

-The market-implied 1-standard-deviation range for CWH extends from approximately $5.16 on the downside to $8.00 on the upside.
+The market-implied 1-standard-deviation range for CWH extends from approximately $5.24 on the downside to $7.54 on the upside.
 A CWH long straddle is a pure-volatility play: it profits when the underlying moves far enough from the strike in either direction to overcome the combined call plus put debit, regardless of direction.
-Current CWH IV rank near 43.05% is mid-range against its 1-year distribution, so the IV signal is neutral; the straddle thesis on CWH should anchor more to the directional view and the expected-move geometry.
+Current CWH IV rank near 11.54% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on CWH at 62.60%.
 As a Consumer Cyclical name, CWH options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to CWH-specific events.

 CWH straddle positions are structurally neutral / high-volatility (long premium); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 CWH positions also carry Consumer Cyclical sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move CWH alongside the broader basket even when CWH-specific fundamentals are unchanged.
 Always rebuild the position from current CWH chain quotes before placing a trade.